iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/people_group_section.rst

   <people group id>.source = <source of people group>

-This property define source of the people group.
+This property defines the source of the people group.
 This source is one of the columns from the pedigree file.